15 Captivating Dual POV Romance Books

 Everyone in the city is impressed by his talent, except for the icy cold Summer (who also owns the restaurant he works at).

 Chef Luc finds himself trying to impress Summer with more than just his desserts.
-This is an excellent grumpy sunshine book for readers that can be seduced by a mouth-watering chef.
+This is an excellent grumpy sunshine book for readers who can be seduced by a mouth-watering chef.

 5. My Favorite Half-Night Stand – Christina Lauren